rahulrr-coder/Ecommerce-Follow-Along/README.md

 ## Milestone 18
 we implemented the backend functionality to add products to the user's cart and store them in the database.

+## Milestone 19
+we create an frontend page UI for cart and write an endpoint to increase and decrease the quantity of product inside cart

+## Milestone 20
+We implemented the frontend functionality to display the user's cart.
+This feature allows users to view their cart and add products to it.